AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 ### 4/24/2020, 11:30 PM - 12:30 AM - Fixed Input Type Checking
 Got the Input command working with type checking.
 Refactored variable names to fix a naming bug in the editor.

+### 4/27/2020, 8:00 PM - 9:00 PM - Back End Zoom Meeting
+Josiah and Jonathan meet over Zoom to plan out finishing If/Else statement and For loop capabilities.